[This article contains spoilers for the movie Ant-Man]

 Scott, however, blows it.
 Despite the fresh start of getting out of prison, out of fear and desperation he does something that gets him in trouble yet again.
 This underlines the magnitude of his loser-ness.
 The story is giving us a hero who has sunk to the lowest of low and yet we know from the start that this is the very guy who will become Ant-Man.
 Intrinsic to this setup, then, is the subliminal reassurance that no matter how bad of a failure you think you are in this moment, you can still become a hero.
 But you must take full responsibility for the power you have to manage your life and not try to take shortcuts or fall back on old habits.

-As someone who spent most of his youth thinking he was a failure, I can relate to anyone who might happen to feel like one right now.
+As someone who, like many young people, spent much of his youth wondering if he was a failure, I can relate to anyone who might happen to feel like a failure right now.
 But do you know what?
-I used to have so much more on the surface than I do now and yet I thought I was a colossal failure whereas I have so much less on the surface now but I know I am a man of greatness.
-I don’t care what it looks like on the surface; I am big in all the ways that count (*wink*).
+I used to have so much more on the surface than I do now and I still worried I was a failure, whereas I have less on the surface now but I know that I am powerful and have much to offer this world.
+I know that I am big in all the ways that count 😉 .
 And the key to that personal transformation lies in the things I’m about to share with you next.

 Now let’s look at two primary ways in which with great smallness comes great power.